Henry Hague: Collegiate activities

 Like many of his fellow Founders, Hague participated in an array of collegiate activities.

 He was the most outwardly devotional.
 Hague's fellow Founder Brooks reported long after that it was he who converted Hague from his native Methodism to the Episcopal fold by showing him around among the "particularly shabby Methodist churches" in his own home neighborhood. (p.
 20) Records indicate that Hague seems to have been the only one of the group to belong to the College's Christian Union, but he held many offices therein.

 While at Aggie, Hague was a member of the Washington Irving Literary Society, a popular pastime among the undergraduates.
 He was a member of the Gymnastic Association, and like others of the Fraternity's Founders held the military rank of lieutenant in the College's Battalion.
 He was a member of the class crew (rowing team) and an officer in the Naval Association.
 Hague was known to keep a pot of hot water for tea on his stove, the unpolished state of which got him into occasional trouble with his military inspector.
 He was a right-fielder on the college nine-man baseball team.
 Hague also managed the popular college store, along with his friend and fellow Founder, Brooks.
 His peers honored Hague by election as captain of his class.

-Yet among all these, it was his role as a Founder of Phi Sigma Kappa fraternity in his Sophomore year by which he is best remembered today.
+His role as a Founder of Phi Sigma Kappa fraternity in his Sophomore year is particularly noted today.

 Rev. Henry Hague, Jan 1910 Signet, 50 years old.